Frequently Asked Questions

 If I am on the Aetna insurance plan now and I am going to study overseas next semester, how does this work with my current insurance?
 Do I fill out paperwork?

-Please go to the following link to the International SOS website to find out about overseas health insurance:
+Please go to the International SOS website to find out about overseas health insurance.

 How many times a year do I need to request to waive out of the USC Student Health Insurance Plan?